Perry City Hall * 203 W. Polly Street * Perry, MI 48872-9503 * Phone: (517) 625-6155 * Fax: (517) 625-6157 * Hearing Impaired may Dial 711

 Businesses and residents are responsible for the removal of snow and ice on sidewalks abutting their property.

 Hydrant flushing is done on a routine basis, as determined by the DPW Superintendent.

 Whenever possible, hydrants are flushed as needed beginning in April and ending in October.

-USE EXTRA CAUTION WHEN DOING LAUNDRY!!
+When the Hydrants are being Flushed - USE EXTRA CAUTION WHEN DOING LAUNDRY!!

 The City maintains a Wood Chip Pile for residents use.
 Residents may load their own chips or

 DPW personnel will load the chips in a truck or trailer at a cost of $2 per (equipment) bucket.

 Hours to have wood chips loaded in your vehicle are 7:30 to 8 a.m. or 3 to 3:15 p.m.